acolinisi/hpsc/README-scs.md

 be cleaned via the same targets suffixed with `-clean`.

     make PROF=zebu hpps-atf hpps-uboot hpps-linux

-The aggregate target for the target software binaries for HPPS is `hpps`, i.e. the above command is equivalent to (`-clean` suffix also supported):

-    make PROF=zebu hpps

 The list of generated binaries and the memory address where Qemu will preload them to, is in `ssw/hpsc-utils/conf/dram-boot/qemu/preload.prof.mem.map`.